 Now it may be all well and good that there is noisy experimental music in the world.
 But what the heck can you do with it besides let it occupy your ears?
 Maybe, like any good art, there is nothing much you’re supposed to do with it, just let it reside in you.
 But hey, it’s music.
 Even if there’s no dancing to it, it’d be nice if you could at least nod your head and tap your toe to it, right?

 The answer, my friend, is rivethead.
 Well okay, if you want to be picky, a Rivet Head is the person who dresses up in fancy vinyl gear and steel-toed boots on six inch platforms to go to a club and dance/stomp around to electro-industrial rock (or, depending on how picky you are, EBM (electronic body music)).

 Former DJ Rudy Ratzinger of Munich began making his own music in 1991 under the name :wumpscut:.
 It quickly found a home in goth clubs that appealed to the sensibility for morbidity and decay.
 This eminently danceable music simply married techno with industrial; the samples are clean and layered but still favor minor keys and a threatening ambiance. :wumpscut: made industrial music slightly more accessible by fitting it to a somewhat more typical rock structure.

-Ratzinger may have set aside some of the experimental aspects of industrial in order to smooth up the sound until it shone like form fitting of PVC pants, but the end result is a crashing sound mixed with samples from horror movies, set to hard pulsing beat.
+Ratzinger may have set aside some of the experimental aspects of industrial in order to smooth up the sound until it shone like form fitting PVC pants, but the end result is a crashing sound mixed with samples from horror movies, set to a hard pulsing beat.
 Just right for the clubset adrift in multiple media interfaces – watching movies on game consoles, listening to music streamed over computers and playing games on their smart phones.

 …next time we’ll get into some prog rock.